 5. Consistency is important.
 Require and use good table manners at every meal whether you’re at the kitchen table, at Subway for a quick sandwich, or in a nice restaurant for a celebration dinner.

-6- Enroll your kids in manners-themed classes to reinforce what you’re teaching at home and to give your children an opportunity to practice their manners in a fun, socially safe setting.
-In my manners classes business, I’ve taught hundreds of young people table manners through workshops, junior cotillions, and after school classes.
+6. Enroll your kids in manners-themed classes to reinforce what you’re teaching at home and allow them to practice their manners in a fun, socially safe setting.
+In my manners classes business, I’ve taught hundreds of young people table manners through workshops, junior cotillions, and after-school classes.

 ✔ The Top Five Basic Table Manners Your Family Needs to Know

 This list is a starting point and will give your family a solid foundation to continue to build upon.

-- How to use the napkin: the do’s and don’ts including what to do with it when you leave the table momentarily and when your meal is finished
+2. How to use the napkin: the do’s and don’ts, including what to do with it when you leave the table momentarily and when your meal is finished

-- How to use the knife & fork correctly: cutting food and eating correctly, the resting/finished position for utensils and appropriate bite size
+3. How to use the knife & fork correctly: cutting food and eating correctly, the resting/finished position for utensils, and appropriate bite size

 4. How to enjoy each others’ company at the table: making appropriate and positive conversation and using The Fab Four (also known as magic words)